ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/pa2/index.md

 `mc` is a concrete class that implements `MyChooser`.
 (We will illustrate how to implement `MyChooser` in part 2.)
 It has a method called `chooseElement(E e)`, which takes an element as an argument and check if this element should be put into the new list.
-It return `true`, if we should choose this element.
+It returns `true`, if we should choose this element.
 Otherwise, it returns `false`.
 Therefore, you should apply `chooseElement` method of `mc` class to each element in the list, verifying if the element should be chosen and keeping the element if true.